 who being truly righteous and who knowing the deeds, hearts and minds of all

-judges all with integrity, compassion and mercy
+judges all with compassion, integrity and mercy

 Praise be to the son

-taking human flesh and frailty into the Godhead
+ascended to the father taking human flesh and frailty into the Godhead

-who shall come again to judge the living and the dead
+and from thence shall come again to judge the living and the dead

 Praise to the Spirit